 Free information below:

 Always use insulated stove pipe (Class A) all fuel stainless steel.
 Must be at least 6″ inside diameter, 8″ outside diameter.
 Never use class B gas vent or air insulated pipe.
-Once you pass through a combustible wall you can not change back to black single wall stove pipe.
-Black stove pipe can never be used outdoors for any installation, it dangerous and will not draft properly.
+Once you pass through a combustible wall ( with a fireproof thimble) you can not change back to black single wall stove pipe.
+Black single wall stove pipe 24ga. can never be used outdoors for any ChubbyStove installation, it dangerous and will not draft properly.

 Clearance to combustibles.
 Stove 36″ black pipe 18″ – Distance to combustibles can be cut by 50% if you place a non-combustible heat shield between the combustible surface and the stove or stove pipe.
 Proper wall protection is accomplished by using a non combustible material such as sheet metal, or cement millboard spaced 1″ off the wall with non combustible shims such as copper pipe cut to 1″ and used to space the material you use off of the wall.